ShobhitDiggikar/Tableau/README.md

 1. The most basic things are dimensions and measures in Tableau.
 Dimensions are categorical values and measures are quantifiable values.</br>
 2. Tooltip is the thing which pops up when you drag the cursor on any point, it's like a pop-up window.
 Of-course you can edit the tooltip, it gives you the ability to show the info that you want the people to see</br>

-3. Somethimes we convert dimensions into measures for visualization because if visualize dimension directly we get AGG. version, therefore to aviod that, we convert dimension into the measure.</br>
+3. Sometimes we convert dimensions into measures for visualization because if visualize the dimension directly we get AGG. version, therefore to avoid that, we convert dimensions into the measure.</br>

 4. Sanky chart tutorial- https://www.youtube.com/watch?v=GNHpEm63hT8</br>

-5. To make a particular thing stand out in different colour we have to use a calculated field.</br>
+5. To make a particular thing stand out in different colours we have to use a calculated field.</br>
    for e.g.
 <img width="613" alt="Screenshot 2025-01-07 at 11 26 18 PM" src="https://github.com/user-attachments/assets/8f3f92b0-0620-4a68-ad03-1527b780e29d" /> </br>